-Einaudi’s cinematic music is found in more than 80 films and TV projects in total, and can currently be heard on the soundtracks of Oscar, Golden Globe and BAFTA-winning films The Father and Nomadland, starring Anthony Hopkins and Frances McDormand respectively.
+Italian pianist and composer Ludovico Einaudi has penned music for successful films in many countries, from the United States to Japan; his cinematic scores are found in more than 80 films and TV projects, including the Golden Globe and Academy Awards-winning films The Father and Nomadland, starring Anthony Hopkins and Frances McDormand respectively.

-In this exclusive interview, Ludovico discussed his latest album Cinema released on Decca Records on 4th June 2021 and collecting some of the best film scores he put together through the years, including the soundtracks of Eric Toledano’s The Intouchables, Giacomo Campiotti’s Dr Zhivago and Shane Meadows’ This Is England – just to name a few.
+In this exclusive interview, Ludovico Einaudi discusses his album Cinema released on Decca Records in 2021, which collects some of the best film scores he has put together through the years, including the soundtracks of Eric Toledano’s The Intouchables, Giacomo Campiotti’s Dr Zhivago and Shane Meadows’ This Is England, to name a few.

 How did you get involved in the making of The Father?

-It was 2019 when Florian Zeller [Ed.
-Note: the (French) director of The Father] got in touch to suggest we worked together on this film he was making.
+It was 2019 when Florian Zeller [the (French) director of The Father] got in touch to suggest we worked together on this film he was making.
 It was a very busy moment for me, I had this series of concerts I do every year just before Christmas at the Teatro Dal Verme in Milan – it’s like ten concerts, one a day, and therefore it was very difficult for me to find the time for other projects.
-We eventually met, I watched the film with Florian and I liked both him and his work so much.
-He was just so available and enthusiastic that he managed to drag me into the project in the end.
+We eventually met, I watched the film with Florian and I liked both him and his work.
+He was just so enthusiastic and accommodating that he eventually managed to drag me into the project with him.
 Every afternoon, just before the beginning of the concert, we would go and record in a room of the theatre we eventually used to record all the film scores, and we finished the work in just a few days.
-Fortunately, The Father doesn’t feature a huge amount of music, so once we defined what we needed to do, the most difficult part to work on was the final scene, the monologue by Anthony Hopkins with the music playing in the background.
+Fortunately, The Father doesn’t feature a huge amount of music; the most difficult part to work on was the final scene, the monologue by Anthony Hopkins with the music playing in the background.
 It’s the most important part of the story, with the camera switching from him to the nature.
 It’s very moving.
-I enjoyed working on The Father, I had a very good team with very smart people, I had great support to get the job completed to the highest standards.
+I enjoyed working on The Father, I had a very good team with very smart people, and I had great support to get the job completed to the highest standards.

 How about Nomadland?

-When it comes to Nomadland, things were more recent.
-It was already 2020, we were in Covid lockdown.
-I was contacted by director Chloé Zhao in April 2020, she presented this picture she was making, starring Frances McDormand.
-She didn’t know how to make sense of the footage and music together, and she had found me by googling “music inspired by nature”.
-She’d bumped into my Elegy For The Artic video which had led her to discover another project I had put out later, called Seven Days Walking.
-She finally felt she had found the music she wanted for the film, and it was a pleasure to know that my music helped give the screenplay a structure.
+When it comes to Nomadland, it was already 2020 and we were in lockdown.
+I was contacted by director Chloé Zhao in April 2020 and she presented this film she was making, starring Frances McDormand.
+She didn’t know how to combine the footage and music together, and she’d found me by googling “music inspired by nature”.
+She’d bumped into my Elegy For The Artic video which led her to discover another project I had put out later, called Seven Days Walking.
+She finally felt she had found the music she wanted for the film, and it was pleasing to know that my music helped give her screenplay some structure.
 And so we talked, and at some point, it felt like she wanted to add some original music to the film, but then she was on a strict deadline to present Nomadland to the Venice Film Festival, so she gave up and resumed to only use the scores that were already been composed, which were not original.
-This was an easy job for me as I didn’t really have to do any more than agreeing to something that – in my opinion – was working really well.
+This was an easy job for me as I didn’t really have to do any more than agree to something that – in my opinion – was working really well.
 But, since the movie soundtrack didn’t include any original score, this meant that I couldn’t be nominated for Best Original Score at the Oscars.

-Are there any differences between making music for films in Italy and abroad?
+Is there a difference between making music for films in Italy and abroad?

-Well, it wouldn’t really be any different for a composer, but maybe Italian filmmaking is more tied to comedy as a genre, while different film genres were probably more explored abroad.
-If I’m thinking about less traditionally Italian movies in Italy, somebody that comes to my mind was Michelangelo Antonioni, and also Sergio Leone in a certain way… but I haven’t watched much Italian cinema in the latest years, so I cannot generalise.
+It wouldn’t really be any different for a composer, but maybe Italian filmmaking is more tied to comedy as a genre, while different film genres were probably more explored abroad.
+If I’m thinking about less traditional movies in Italy, somebody that comes to my mind is Michelangelo Antonioni, and also Sergio Leone in a certain way… but I haven’t watched much Italian cinema in the latest years, so I can’t generalise.

-You mentioned Sergio Leone, who had had most of his films orchestrated by late Maestro Ennio Morricone; what’s the most important legacy the latter has left to Italian composers?
+Sergio Leone had most of his films orchestrated by the late Maestro Ennio Morricone; what legacy did the Maestro leave to the world?

-In addition to composing amazing film scores, Ennio Morricone was certainly a pioneer in this field.
+In addition to composing amazing film scores, Ennio Morricone was certainly a pioneer in the field.
 He managed to create a certain type of distinctive sound that is recognised and recognisable not only in Italy but literally everywhere in the world.
-And this will live and survive forever.
+And this will still live and survive forever.

-Had you not worked in the music industry, what would you be doing right now?
-Did you have any plan B in terms of career?
+Had you not worked in the music industry, what would you be doing today?
+Did you have a plan B?

-I don’t know if this is in terms of career, but it is certainly about passion: I had a passion I’m still nurturing today, which is photography.
+I don’t know if this is in terms of career, but it is certainly about passion: I have a passion that I’m still nurturing today, which is photography.
 I love it.
-It’s my way of being on my own and meditate and look at the world and searching for the right angle and lighting.
-Photography brings me inside my own thoughts, and back.
+It’s my way of being on my own and meditating and looking at the world and searching for the right angle and lighting.
+Photography brings me inside my own mind, and back.

 What kind of photos do you take?